 This myth is 100% wrong.

-For example, you can potentially earn just as much from a blog that gets 500 visits per day as you can with a blog that gets 1,000 visits per day.
+Potentially, you can earn just as much from a blog that gets 500 visits per day as one that gets 1,500 visits per day.

-It all comes back to the importance of driving targeted traffic, conversion focused traffic, buyer traffic, and not just any old traffic.
+It all comes back down to the importance of seeking targeted, conversion-focused, buyer-ready traffic, and not just any old traffic.

 Let me use my own blog as an example:

-My blog at Magnet4Blogging does not get a great deal of traffic.
+My blog here at Magnet4Blogging doesn't get a great deal of traffic.

-In fact, at the time of writing this post, my blog averages between 700 to 1,000 visits per day.
+In fact, at the time of updating this post, my blog is averaging between 800 to 1,000 visits per day.

-However, I'm able to convert a decent number of those visitors into email subscribers, affiliate sales, and some into clients for my online services.
+With this number of traffic, I'm able to convert a proportion of my visitors into email subscribers, which is very important to me, and some into affiliate sales.

-It has taken me 5 years to build my traffic up, but I'm confident that you can do that in half the time if you're starting from scratch.
+None of this happened overnight.
+It has taken me 6 years to build up my traffic and readership, but I'm confident that you can do the same in about half the time if you're starting from zero.

 It's a slow process because connecting and building relationships with your readers and customers is a slow process.
-It takes time to nurture relationships with your audience.
+It takes time to nurture relationships with your blog readers.

-Now that we've established that getting quality traffic doesn't happen quickly, what strategies are best to grow your blog's traffic, the smart way?
+Now that we've established that getting quality and targeted traffic doesn't happen quickly, what strategies are best to grow your blog's traffic, the smart way?

-Your blog traffic can come from many sources, but these sources need to be reliable.
+Your blog traffic can come from many sources, some will be more reliable than others.

-Also, relying on just one source, i.e. search engines - is a big mistake many bloggers make.
+Relying on just one source for your traffic, i.e. search engines - is a big mistake many bloggers make.

-Here's a list of the things we're going to be covering in more detail for growing your blog traffic -
+Here's a list of the things we're going to be covering in greater detail for growing your blog traffic -

 Why is that?